A Clear Identity Leads to Resilience

 These characters inspired me–a loving governess, an orphan girl who used positivity like a superpower, and a Belgian nun who broke tradition and became a singer-songwriter.
 Despite their challenges, these characters found the resilience to influence the lives of those around them.
 I wanted to be like them—somehow.

-When I first started my blog, I wrote about overcoming fear for five years.
+I wrote about overcoming fear for five years when I started my blog.
 Why?
-Fear, with all its hidden faces, needed to be exposed because it can quickly become an internal bully that dominates lives.
-Once you learn that courage is fulfilling your assignment regardless of fear, then it’s time to develop daily resilience to live out our responsibilities—a process that never ends.
+With all its hidden faces, fear needed to be exposed because it can quickly become an internal bully that dominates lives.
+Once you learn that courage is fulfilling your assignment regardless of fear, you develop daily resilience to live out your responsibilities—a process that never ends.

 Resilience is a Lifestyle

-If we welcome God’s relationship, then we welcome his plan for our lives, and that plan clarifies who we are in the context of service.
+If we welcome God’s relationship, then we welcome his plan for our lives, which clarifies who we are in the business world.
 It’s a plan with no previews or a practice run.
-It’s in real-time, and that can be scary, but it only unfolds as we walk in obedience to God.
+It’s in real-time, which can be scary, but it only unfolds as we walk in obedience to God.

 Will there be disappointments and challenges?
 Absolutely, but we can coexist with tension and adversity in a fractured world.